BC Wolves

-Basketball Club Wolves, officially named Wolves Twinsbet for sponsorship reasons, was a professional basketball club based in Vilnius, Lithuania.
-The team competed in the Lithuanian Basketball League (LKL).
-The team played its home games at the 10,800-seat Twinsbet Arena.
-Wolves suspended its operations in June 2025.
+BC Wolves, officially Wolves Twinsbet for sponsorship reasons, was a professional basketball club based in Vilnius, Lithuania.
+The team competed in the Lithuanian Basketball League (LKL), and played its home games at the 10,800-seat Twinsbet Arena.
+The Wolves declared bankruptcy in April 2026, after suspending operations in June 2025.

 History

-The club was founded on 2 June 2022, with the name Wolves referring to the mythical Iron Wolf and the founding legend of the city of Vilnius.
-The license of Dzūkija Alytus was used starting from the 2022–23 LKL season.
+The club was founded on 2 June 2022; its name referred to the mythical Iron Wolf in Vilnius' founding legend.
+Dzūki was dissolved, and the Wolves followed it for the 2022–23 LKL season.

-LKL league expanded to 12 teams again, and a second basketball club appeared in the capital after over a decade.
-Some Lithuanian basketball communities viewed the club skeptically because it appeared in the top league based on monetary over-playing principles, and because of the club owner's alleged connection with Russian businesses.
-Wolves claimed its main objectives to be strengthening Lithuanian basketball, attracting solid players, raising co-competition between the LKL clubs, and upholding ambitions to reach the level of an elite European basketball club.
-After only two years of existence, Wolves had reached a place in Europe's second-tier club tournament, the EuroCup, but this was only achieved through monetary agreement rather than game principle.
+The LKL expanded to 12 teams, and a second basketball club appeared in the capital.
+The Wolves said that its main objectives were strengthening Lithuanian basketball, attracting solid players, raising the level of LKL competition, and becoming an elite European basketball club.
+After two years of existence the Wolves reached Europe's second-tier tournament, the EuroCup.